openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 <{{examples/request/pd_ac_vc.json}}

-The `format` object of the `input_descriptor` uses the format identifier `ac_vc` as defined above and sets the `proof_type` to `CLSignature2019` to denote this descriptor requires a Credential in AnonCreds format signed with a CL signature (Camenisch-Lysyanskaya siganture).
+The `format` object of the Input Descriptor uses the format identifier `ac_vc` as defined above and sets the `proof_type` to `CLSignature2019` to denote this descriptor requires a Credential in AnonCreds format signed with a CL signature (Camenisch-Lysyanskaya signature).
 The rest of the expressions operate on the AnonCreds JSON structure.

 The `constraints` object requires the selected Credential to conform with the schema definition `did:indy:idu:test:3QowxFtwciWceMFr7WbwnM:2:BasicScheme:0\\.1`, which is denoted as a constraint over the AnonCred's `schema_id` parameter.